SunLaria/Task-Manager---Project/README.md

 - Run BOTH FastAPI and Django debug server

 How to Use:
-- Create Task using button.
+- Create Task using Create Button.
 - Double click on task to see more details and options.

 WIP - Task Share option.